mdeacey/facebook-gpt-shopify/docs/8_agent_deployment/8_2_creating_ai_agent_digitalocean.md

 **Screenshot Reference**: Shows the DigitalOcean dashboard.

 **Why?**
-- The control panel manages the GenAI Platform and agent creation.
+- The control panel manages the GenAI Platform and agent deployment.
-- Ensures you have access to deploy an AI agent for the sales bot.
+- Ensures you have access to configure and deploy the agent.

 ### Step 2: Navigate to GenAI Platform
 **Action**: In the left sidebar, click “GenAI Platform” under “Manage” and select “New” to start the agent creation process.